 2. Variety of Rewards (U.S. Members)

-Canadian and Australian members can only redeem their account balance for PayPal cash.
-However, U.S. members have a variety of additional reward options.
+Canadian and Australian members can redeem their account balance for PayPal cash.
+Earning real money is already an advantage since many reward apps only let you redeem for gift card rewards, which aren’t as flexible as cash.
+Plus, U.S. members have additional reward options.

-U.S. members can connect their account to a bank account or credit union account to cash out via direct transfer.
-There are also free electronic gift card options, including:
+U.S. members can connect their account to a bank account or credit union account to cash out via bank transfer.
+There are also free e-gift cards, including:

 3. In-Depth Profile Setup